Greatfield Estate, Kingston upon Hull: History

-In the reconstruction period after the Second World War the Hull Corporation created several new housing estates in east Hull – these were Bilton Grange, Longhill and the Greatfield Estate.
-All were designed by Andrew Rankine, Hull's city architect as independent units, each with its own shops, schools, libraries and other civic facilities.
+In the reconstruction period after the Second World War the Hull Corporation created several new housing estates in east Hull.
+These were Bilton Grange Estate, Longhill and the Greatfield Estate.
+All were designed by Andrew Rankine, Hull's city architect, as independent units, each with its own shops, schools, libraries and other civic facilities.
 Their design was in a reduced Festival of Britain style, with pantile roofed brick buildings, built along generally short curving roads with generous common open treed areas.
 Greatfield estate consisted of 823 houses.

-Initially designed to create a near classless social structure, with a village or small town social structure, the estate was completed in 1960.
+Initially designed to create a near-classless social structure, with a village or small town social structure, the estate was completed in 1960.
 The Anglican church of St Hilda was opened 1960, a subsidiary of the parish of Marfleet.
 A dedicated library for the estate was opened in 1963.
 The Roman Catholic St Stephen's church opened in 1966.